apache/royale-docs/test-apache-header.md

 #
 # Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.
 layout: docpage
-title: test of Apache front matter
+title: test of Apache header
 ---

-# Test of Apache front matter
+# Test of Apache header
+This file has the Apache header without all the hard returns, to see if it works.